mesosphere/dcos-commons/docs/pages/plans.md

 ### Recovery: Pod Restart/Replace

 As hinted at elsewhere, the `recovery` Plan is special because starts in an empty state and is later automatically populated with any detected tasks that need to be recovered.
 At the moment, completed operations can remain as `COMPLETE` phases in the `recovery` plan indefinitely until the scheduler process is restarted.
-To show an example of how the `recovery` plan typically opeprates we can also look at what happens when an operator requests a `pod restart` or `pod replace` operation.
+To show an example of how the `recovery` plan typically operates we can also look at what happens when an operator requests a `pod restart` or `pod replace` operation.
 These operations rely on the `recovery` Plan to relaunch the task.
 As such, the recovery of restarted/replaced pods can likewise be customized by the developer.

 For `pod restart` (kill and relaunch pod at current location), the sequence works as follows:
 1. Mesos is told to kill task